ayedla1/openstack-operational-scripts/README.md

 # openstack-operational-scripts
 Random openstack services operational scripts that helps to gather data, check insoncistencies.
-Scripts are tested for PIKE version of openstack
+Scripts are tested for PIKE and Queens version of openstack Run the placementapiallocationsdisperency.sh script on any of the controller nodes.